The infrastructure database.

 One data model.
 Every capability flows from it.

-Today's infrastructure teams stitch together half a dozen tools for plans, policy, cost, drift, inventory, and audit.
+Today's infrastructure teams stitch together half a dozen tools for plans, policy, cost, drift, inventory, audit — and now, governance over their developers' AI agents.
 Each one parses the same state file, badly.
-Stategraph collapses that sprawl into one control plane.
-Every capability below is the same database answering a different question.
+Stategraph collapses that sprawl into one database.
+Every capability below is the same data model answering a different question.

-STATE as a database Velocity graph-scoped plans Orchestration atomic cross-state apply Security blast-radius on the graph Compliance evidence by query Cost spend on real structure Inventory SQL across every state
+INFRASTRUCTURE as a database Agents governed by the same database Velocity graph-scoped plans Orchestration atomic cross-state apply Security blast-radius on the graph Compliance evidence by query Cost spend on real structure Inventory SQL across every state

 Velocity